samcrang/7digital-cli/README.md

 Installation
 ------------

-Currently in pre-release, you can store the latest build from RubyGems:
+Currently in pre-release, you can install the latest build from RubyGems:

 ```
 gem install 7d --pre